 Ms. Stephenson joined the Committee in May 2016.
 From 2003 to 2013 she was the Dean of the Ivey Business School at Western University.
-She was President and Chief Executive Officer of Lucent

-Technologies Canada from July 1999 to February 2003.
+She was President and Chief Executive Officer of Lucent Technologies Canada from July 1999 to February 2003.
 Prior to that, Ms. Stephenson held a number of executive positions with Bell Canada and BCE Media.
 From 1995 to 1999 she was Chief Executive Officer of Stentor Resource Centre.
-Ms. Stephenson serves on the compensation committees of Ballard Power Systems Inc., Intact Financial Corporation and chairs the compensation committee of General Motors Company.
+Ms. Stephenson serves on the compensation committee of Intact Financial Corporation and chairs the compensation committee of General Motors Company.
 Ms. Stephenson's education and experience in executive compensation is extensive.